1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Set Frequency Capping in Google Ad Manager?

-Do you ever wonder if your visitors are subjected to watch the same ads from an advertiser over and over again?
-Retargeting the visitors is good for advertisers as it helps them to increase their Return-on-Investment (ROI).
-But, what’s the use of showing the same ad if the visitor didn’t interact with it in the first 2-3 times?
+Do you ever wonder if your visitors are subjected to watching the same ads from an advertiser repeatedly?
+Retargeting the visitors is good for advertisers as it helps them to increase their return on investment (ROI).
+But what’s the use of showing the same ad if the visitor didn’t interact with it the first 2-3 times?

 The situation gets worse when the ads are pop-ups or interstitials.
 Imagine yourself as a visitor who came to a website to read the content.
 But, instead of allowing you to do so, you’re unexpectedly coming across the same ad within 10 minutes.
 Would you like to continue reading and ever come back to the website?

 We don’t think so.
-Repeating the same ads not only results in bad user experience, but it is also a waste of ad spending for advertisers.
-So, why not stop serving the same ads for a visitor?
+Repeating the same ads not only results in a bad user experience but is also a waste of ad spending for advertisers.
+So, why not stop serving the same ads to a visitor?
 Thinking if this is even possible?

 Frequency Capping in Google Ad Manager

-Suppose you have a line item and you want it to deliver ads 5 times a day to a user X. So, the ad server will identify X via cookies or other identifiers, and it will display the ad creatives from the line item for 5 times.
+Suppose you have a line item and want it to deliver ads 5 times a day to a user X. So, the ad server will identify X via cookies or other identifiers and display the ad creatives from the line item 5 times.
 However, as soon as the X reaches the frequency cap, the line item will no longer be eligible for delivering the ads.

 Frequency capping can be applied to different levels i.e.